epirus-io/epirus.github.io/docs/README.md

 It consists of three core components:

-- The [Epirus SDK](/sdk) for creating and deploying Ethereum blockchain applications.
+- The [Epirus SDK](/sdk) for creating and running Ethereum blockchain applications.
 - The [Epirus Portal](/portal) for managing connectivity to Ethereum blockchain networks.
 - The [Epirus Explorer](/explorer) for viewing and monitoring your applications on the blockchain and the blockchain itself.